rotohh/bittrex-coinroutes-python/README.rst

 Disclaimer
 ----------
-I am not associated with Bittrex.
 Use the library at your own risk, I don't bear any responsibility if you end up losing your money.